Champagne

 What does a sparkling wine from Champagne taste like?

 At this point, we need to go into a little more detail.
 The explanation for the different characters and diverse tastes of champagne goes far deeper than the selection of grapes from different sub-regions.
 The best way to get an overview is to look at the different styles of champagne, for which there are very precise guidelines.
-And that's exactly what we're going to do.
+And that's exactly what we're going to do in the following chapters.

 The different types of Champagne